 He also explained how our procrastination stays contained when there is a deadline to wake our panic monster.

-But where there is no deadline for writing a blog post to publish, building our own business online, meeting with parents this holiday or taking care of our health, our habit of procrastination will cause more damage than we think.
+But where there is no deadline for writing a blog post to publish, building a profitable business, meeting with parents this holiday or starting to eat healthy, our habit of procrastination will cause more damage than we think.

 Quoting from Tim Urban’s blog, on why procrastinators procrastinate, “avoid procrastination” is only good advice for fake procrastinator.”

 We cannot just simply just avoid being procrastinator and procrastination is not a very bad thing.
 Well, sometimes.